Onnamission/Statistics-using-R/README.md

 In this case, suppose there are 30 patients out of which may be 5 (we don't know which 5) are COVID19 positive and remaining are COVID19 negative patients.

-We need to find probability of COVID19 negative patients.
+We need to find probability of COVID19 positive patients.

 For this task, dbinom() function has been used as it specifies probability density and the 5 patients are choosed using random sampling.